 Cleaning and disinfecting are important measures to take in limiting the survival of COVID-19 within an environment.
 High-touch surfaces like kitchen counters, door handles, sink handles, and the like should be disinfected daily in household common areas with approved cleaning agents.
 A list of products that are EPA-approved for use against COVID-19 can be found here.
 Always read and follow directions on a product label for safe and effective use.
 Wear appropriate skin and eye protection, ensure adequate ventilation, and avoid mixing chemical products.

-Research has indicated strong evidence that aerosols (respiratory droplets) are a primary mode of COVID-19 transmission, and that indoor air is more likely to harbor aerosols due to both decreased air circulation overall and recirculated indoor air that is not refreshed or exhausted.
+Research has indicated that aerosols and respiratory droplets are the primary modes of COVID-19 transmission, and that indoor air is more likely to harbor aerosols due to both decreased air circulation overall and recirculated indoor air that is not refreshed or exhausted.
 Decreasing recirculated indoor air and increasing refreshed/exhausted ventilation should be part of your plan to protect yourself and your household.
 To increase refreshed/exhausted ventilation within your home consider: opening windows and screened doors, operating a window air conditioner unit that has an outdoor air intake vent (and make sure it is drawing in outside air instead of recirculating inside air), and operating bathroom exhaust ventilation fans continuously.
 To decrease recirculated ventilation within your home, consider: turning off furnaces or air conditioners that only draw air from within the home and turning off any overhead or floor stand fans that circulate air between the “sick room” and other areas of the house.